 Phase I — Pre-feasibility Study

 - The pre-feasibility study was conducted by the Knowledge Centre in collaboration with Lehigh.

 - The objectives of this phase include: to source capture proponents through an evaluative request for proposals process; define out-of-scope activities to be conducted by appropriate engineering support teams, scaled-estimates of costs, schedule and budget for Phase II.

 - The feasibility study is being conducted in collaboration of Lehigh and the Knowledge Centre.

 - The objectives of the feasibility study include: to deliver a cost estimate of Class Four feasibility study; to secure one or more capture vendors to provide engineering design tailored to the Lehigh plant; to manage the process and engage third parties, as necessary; to complete a detailed business case; and to develop the budget for Front End Engineering Study (FEED).

 Phase III — FEED and Execution

-- Following the completion of the feasibility study, a FEED Study would provide detailed engineering design and integration to Class 3 estimate and finalize the business case for final investment decision.
+- Following the completion of the feasibility study, a FEED Study would provide detailed engineering design and integration to Class Three estimate and finalize the business case for final investment decision.

 Emissions Reduction Alberta (ERA) is investing $1.4M in the feasibility study.
 ERA invests the proceeds from the carbon price paid by emitters to develop and demonstrate innovative technology that reduces GHG emissions and strengthens the competitiveness of new and existing industries in Alberta.

 HeidelbergCement — Lehigh's parent company — is one of the world’s largest building materials companies.
 At the heart of its core environmental policies is climate change protection.
-The company has committed to a 30% reduction in its CO2 emissions by 2030 compared to 1990 levels.
+The company has committed to a 30 per cent reduction in its CO2 emissions by 2030 compared to 1990 levels.
 The deployment of CCS is the only viable approach available to the company to meet its 2030 GHG reduction target.